zammad/zammad-org/src/de/documentation/use/basics/zammad-ui.md

 weiter, um eine Beschreibung der verschiedenen Elemente von Zammad zu erhalten.

-Navigations-Seitenleiste
-: Dies ist die linke Seitenleiste, die die Suche, Benachrichtigungen, Übersichten, Tabs für Tickets, Ihren Avatar und die Schaltfläche zum Erstellen von Tickets enthält.

-Navigations-Tab
-: Jedes Element der Navigations-Seitenleiste wird als Navigations-Tab bezeichnet.
-Je nach Inhalt kann es z.B. ein Ticket-Tab (mit der Ticket-Detailansicht) oder ein Übersichten-Tab sein, der die Liste der verfügbaren Übersichten öffnet.
+Primary Navigation
+: This is the whole left sidebar which includes the search, notifications, overviews, the taskbar, your avatar, the ticket create button and maybe more, depending on your system (see next section).

 Ticket Detail View
 : This is where you handle your customer requests.
-It appears in the main content when a ticket tab is selected in the navigation sidebar.
+It appears in the main content in the middle of the screen when a ticket tab is selected in the navigation sidebar.

 Seitenleiste
 : Dies ist die rechte Seitenleiste in der Ticket-Detailansicht.
 Sie enthält Seitenleisten- Tabs wie Kunde und Checkliste und zeigt den aktuell ausgewählten Tab an.

-Seitenleisten-Tabs
-: Auf der rechten Seite der (rechten) Seitenleiste finden Sie kleine Icons, mit denen Sie zwischen den verschiedenen Tabs wechseln können.
-Die Verfügbarkeit dieser Tabs hängt von Ihrer System-Konfiguration, Ihren Berechtigungen und den Ticket-Attributen ab (z.B. ob der Kunde des Tickets einer Organisation angehört).

-## Navigations-Seitenleiste
+## Primary Navigation

-The navigation sidebar is your central place to access all main parts of Zammad.
+The primary navigation sidebar is your central place to access all main parts of Zammad.
 You might not see all of them because some depend on the configuration of your Zammad.
 The navigation sidebar is always visible.
 That means if you don't know where you are, you can always go back to the dashboard, your overviews or an opened ticket, for example.